indygreg/PyOxidizer/docs/config_api.rst

 =====

 The following custom data types are defined in the Starlark environment:

-``EmbeddedPythonConfig``
-   Holds the configuration of a Python interpreter embedded in a binary.

 ``FileManifest``
    Represents a mapping of filenames to file content.